developer-guy/manipulate-docker-image-layers-with-crane/README.md

-# manipulate-docker-image-layers-with-crane
-Totally inspired by @ahmetb's [latest post about building container images in Go.](ahmet.im/blog/building-container-images-in-go), please read this post before you move on to the hands on section.
+> Credit: Totally inspired by @ahmetb's [latest post about building container images in Go.](ahmet.im/blog/building-container-images-in-go), please read this post before you move on to the hands on section.

 # What is crane tool ?